Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

-\begin{theorem} For each natural number $n\geq 1$, the diagonal conjugacy action of ${\rm Homeo}(P)$ on ${\rm Homeo}(P)^n$ has a dense orbit.
-In fact, the diagonal conjugacy action of ${\rm Homeo}(P)$ on ${\rm Homeo}(P)^\bbN$ has a dense orbit. \end{theorem} The statement above was conjectured for $n=1$ by Kwiatkowska \cite{KW} and was established, again in the case $n=1$, by Bice and Malicki \cite{B-M}.
-We prove the general statement for arbitrary $n$, in fact, for $\bbN$, using an argument based on projective Fra{\"i}ss{\'e} theory.
-Our methods are different from those of \cite{B-M}.
-They also appear to be simpler.
+The statement above was conjectured for $n=1$ by Kwiatkowska \cite{KW} and was established, again for $n=1$, by Bice and Malicki \cite{B-M}.
+We prove the general statement for arbitrary $n$, and also for $\bbN$, using an argument based on projective Fra{\"i}ss{\'e} theory.
+Our methods differ from those of \cite{B-M} and also appear to be simpler.
+Theorem~\ref{T:homeo} follows from the more refined Theorem~\ref{T:homeoprec}.
+In fact, in light of Theorem~\ref{T:hdiffa}, Theorem~\ref{T:homeoprec} yields a stronger conclusion even in the case $n=1$, compared with \cite{B-M}---see the discussion following Theorem~\ref{T:homeoprec}.

 Theorem~\ref{T:homeo} contributes to the study of the existence of dense orbits in the diagonal conjugacy actions of Polish groups $G$ on their finite $G^n$, $n\in \bbN$, $n\geq 1$, and infinite $G^\bbN$ products.
 Such actions are defined by the formula